krscoolhub/Python_assingment/README.md

 Q44.
 Take a tuple as an input and print the count of elements in it.

 Q45.
 What are sets in Python?
+Ans:
+set() method is used to convert any of the iterable to sequence of iterable elements with distinct elements, commonly called Set.
+Parameters.
+Sets are used to store multiple items in a single variable.

 Q46.
 How can you create a set?
+Ans:
+A set is created by placing all the items (elements) inside curly braces {} , separated by comma, or by using the built-in set() function.
+It can have any number of items and they may be of different types (integer, float, tuple, string etc.).

 Q47.
 Create a set and add "iNeuron" in your set.